-The Whirlpool also comes with an eco-function on top of the standard sleep mode, both of which make it that much more conservative in the energy savings department.
+The Whirlpool also comes with an eco-function on top of the standard sleep mode, which helps to save power.

-The Senville Aura Series Mini Split Air Conditioner that we’ve chosen is the 12,000 BTU variant, but you can choose to go for the 18k, the 24k, or the 36k versions if you’d like.
+The Senville Aura Series Mini Split Air Conditioner is a 12,000 BTU variant, but you can choose to go for the 18k, the 24k, or the 36k versions if you’d like.

-This air conditioning unit uses DC inverter technology for better efficiency and performance, and it uses around 208-230V.
+These low-watt air conditioners use DC inverter technology for better efficiency and performance and use around 208-230V.

-It comes with a built-in dehumidifier that can keep your room nice and dry, as well as a heat pump and a fan that are capable of working in temperatures as low as -22°F/-30°C.
+It comes with a built-in dehumidifier to keep your room nice and dry, as well as a heat pump and a fan that are capable of working in temperatures as low as -22°F/-30°C.

-It’s no surprise that this is the quietest unit that we have on our list since it has whisper technology implemented in its design to make sure that the decibels are kept to a bare minimum.
+It’s no surprise that this is the quietest unit on the list since it has whisper technology to keep the decibels to a bare minimum.

-The quiet running makes it a great option for the bedroom, but the up to 25 SEER ratio means that it would be a perfect fit for just about any room in the house, as long as it’s between 450 and 700 square feet at least.
+The quiet running makes these low-watt air conditioners an excellent option for the bedroom.
+What's more, is the up to 25 SEER ratio means that it’s a perfect fit for just about any room in the house, as long as it’s between 450 and 700 square feet at least.

-It also comes with wifi capabilities and a custom smart app that can allow you to use your phone instead of a remote.
+These low-watt air conditioners also come with wifi capabilities and a custom smart app that allows you to use your phone as a remote.

-This allows you to place it virtually anywhere in your home and simply set your preferred temperatures and hours.
+As a result, you can place it virtually anywhere in your home and set your preferred temperatures and hours.

 It runs on a standard 115V power socket, has 10,000 BTU, an 11.01 EER rating, and is Energy Star certified.

-While the decibel count is exactly as low as our previous entry, the Honeywell MN10CES is a bit more limited in terms of square feet that it can cover, being able to only manage to adequately cool spaces that are about 350-450 square feet.
-Although, there are quite a few positives to this device as well.
+While the decibel count is the same as the previous entry, the Honeywell MN10CES covers less space, around 350-450 square feet.
+Although, there are quite a few positives to this device.

 The setup takes five minutes, and all you have to do is place it in the room that you want to use it in, hook it up to a power outlet, stick the hose outside of a window, and enjoy the cool air.

-It also has 3 fan speeds, a 24-hour energy-saving timer, a thermostat with a temperature range of 61°F to 89°F, a 2,75-pint-per-hour dehumidifier, and a few other useful features.
+It also has three fan speeds, a 24-hour energy-saving timer, a thermostat with a temperature range of 61°F to 89°F, a 2,75-pint-per-hour dehumidifier, and a few other useful features.

-This way, you can cool down multiple rooms without having to get an expensive and massively power-consuming HVAC system.
+This way, you can cool down multiple rooms without getting an expensive and massively power-consuming HVAC system.

-Coming in at 14,000 BTU and an EER rating of 9.8, this portable AC is a great choice for any room that’s 450 to 600 square feet.
+Coming in at 14,000 BTU and an EER rating of 9.8, this portable AC is an excellent choice for any room that’s 450 to 600 square feet.

 Aside from that, this unit has the same benefits as the previous two entries, namely the small size and the low energy consumption.

-hOmelabs isn’t a big name in the AC market, but this model is still a contender for one of the best portable low-watt air conditioners that you can find, and it can definitely give the bigger names in the field a run for their money.
+HOmelabs isn’t a big name in the AC market, but this model is still a contender for one of the best portable low-watt air conditioners you can find.

 The amount of space you have to work with will always be the clincher that decides which unit you’re going to go with at the end of the day.

-Aside from that, we’re confident that all of the air conditioners that we mentioned can provide you with an array of valuable functions, several fan speeds and settings, and an energy-efficient way to fight the summer heat.
+Aside from that, we’re confident that all of the low-watt air conditioners on this list provide an array of valuable functions, several fan speeds and settings, and an energy-efficient way to fight the summer heat.